tomerwolgithub/question-decomposition-to-sql/README.md

 mkdir data_generation/data/other_databases # copy Academic, IMDB, Yelp and Geo databases here
 ```

-1. The SQL synthesis expect a formatted `csv` file, see [example](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/sql_synthesis_results/sql_synthesis_input_example.csv).
-Note that gold SQL is only used for computing the gold answer.
+1. The SQL synthesis expects a formatted `csv` file, see [example](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/sql_synthesis_results/sql_synthesis_input_example.csv).
+Note that the SQL query in these files is only used to compute the answer.
-2. This may take several hours, as multiple candidate SQL are executed on their respective database.
+2. This may take several hours, as multiple candidate SQL are being executed on their respective database.
-3. Synthesize SQL from the `<QDMR, database, answer>` examples:
+3. To synthesize SQL from the `<QDMR, database, answer>` examples run:

 ```bash
 python data_generation/main.py \